sage-develop/why/products/trade_finance_products.v3.md

 This is a service for buyers.

 - Use when **the buyer's bank haven't yet received the original B/L**.
+- Use if **the buyer wants to claims the goods immediately**.
 - The buyer uses Shipping Guarantee to claim the goods immediately (not after exchange B/L with the Shipping Guarantee).
-- When the original B/L has arrived, continue the flow checking whose name the B/L is issued in.
+- When the original B/L has arrived, continue the base flow checking which LC type is the buyer using, Sight LC or Usance LC.
 - Using Shipping Guarantee Issuance will affect the end of all other products' flow.
-- If a Shipping Guarantee is issued in the buyer’s name, use it to exchange for the Shipping Guarantee.
+- In other product's flow, if a Shipping Guarantee is issued in the buyer’s name, use it to exchange for the Shipping Guarantee.
-- If a Shipping Guarantee is issued in the buyer’s bank’s name, the buyer must also use Endorsement Services.
+- In other product's flow, if a Shipping Guarantee is issued in the buyer’s bank’s name, the buyer must also use Endorsement Services.

 #### 19. Endorsement Services